mmtekin/atp-tennis-predictor-analysis/README.md

 frameborder="0"
 ></iframe>

 Hard courts dominate the dataset, followed by clay, with grass courts having the fewest matches.
-This distribution will be important when evaluating our model's performance across different surfaces.
+This distribution will be important when evaluating my model's performance across different surfaces.
+This could also mean that the model is biased towards hard courts, which is something to keep in mind.

 4. **Player Handedness**
 <iframe